How to Choose Between a Career as a Psychologist or Psychiatrist

 Psychologists work in all kinds of environments, including private practices, hospitals, and universities.
 Some even work for large corporations as organizational psychologists, or within government agencies in roles like forensic psychology.
 Psychologists at universities or schools may work in counseling centers or student health facilities alongside medical doctors.
 As licensed psychologists must hold a doctorate, some choose to teach in postsecondary institutions as professors in psychology.

 According to the BLS, most employed psychologists work in clinical or counseling practices.
 What a practicing psychologist can earn varies based on geographic location, industry, and experience.
-California employs the most psychologists and offers the highest mean wage for clinical, counseling, and school psychologists at $108,350, much higher than the national median salary of $79,010.
-The BLS projects jobs in psychology to grow 14% in the coming years.
+California employs the most psychologists, in general, and offers the highest mean annual wage for school psychologists at $106,890, much higher than the national mean salary of $87,550.
+New Jersey offers the highest mean annual wage for clinical and counseling psychologists at $164,110, compared to the national mean salary of $102,740.

 Psychiatrist

 Psychiatrists work daily with patients on an individual basis to identify behavioral issues and disorders and determine the best course of medical treatment.
-They may also work alongside psychologists to implement appropriate treatment plans that may include psychotherapy in tandem with medication.
+They may also work alongside psychologists to implement treatment plans that may include psychotherapy in tandem with medication.

 Psychiatrists work in hospitals, private practices, psychiatric facilities, and government facilities.
 Commonly, psychiatrists take a patient's medical history and work in collaboration with their other medical providers to identify ongoing issues, diagnose mental illness and disorders, and create and implement treatment plans without interfering with any other medications or treatments the patient requires.